Samcart Review 2022 (Is It Right For Your Business?)

 Right from the top, you have:

 - Multiple one-page checkout templates, all of which you can customize with a drag and drop editor.
-The grow and scale plans allow you to customize your templates further by adding a custom domain.
+The grow and scale plans allow you to customize your templates for your checkout pages further by adding a custom domain.

-- Then you have your revenue optimization features such as: A/B testing, One-click upsells, pre-purchase order bumps, pay what you want, smart pixel tracking and more.
+- Then you have your revenue optimization features such as: A/B testing for landing pages and checkout pages, one-click upsells, pre-purchase order bumps, pay what you want, smart pixel tracking and more.

 - The core commerce features such as integration, multi-payment support, tax management, refund management, among others.